Are You On A

 Another friend kept experiencing shooting pain in one of her breasts and attributed it to wearing the wrong kind of bra.
-It turned out, after her mother insisted she visit the doctor, that she was in the early stages of breast cancer.
+It turned out after her mother insisted that she visit the doctor, that she was in the early stages of breast cancer.

 Studies show that African-American men and women are least likely to go to the doctor when they experience symptoms of illness than any other ethnic group.
 Why?
 Experts say it is mostly due to fear, ignorance, and/or lack of medical coverage.

 In an effort to help educate the masses on the importance of understanding their bodies and various symptoms of illness, Being Single has committed to providing information that will encourage readers to seek better health care for themselves.
 Here are some of the common ailments that go undiagnosed among African-American men and women, because they don’t always seek treatment.